How to Apply for Financial Aid

 Applying for a Student Loan or Parent Loan

-Federal Stafford Student Loans and Federal Parent Loans for Undergraduate Study (PLUS Loans) each have their own additional application processes (after completing the FAFSA).
+Federal Parent Loans for Undergraduate Study (PLUS Loans) has its own additional application processes (after completing the FAFSA)